cloudfoundry-incubator/quarks-operator/docs/controllers/extendedjob.md

 #### Reconciliation in Errand controller

-- When an `ExtendedJob` instance is generated, it will create Kubernetes Job.
+- When an `ExtendedJob` instance is generated, it will create an associated Kubernetes Job.
-- The generation of new Kubernetes Jobs, will serve also as the trigger for the `Job Controller`, to start the Reconciliation.
+- The generation of new Kubernetes Jobs also serves as the trigger for the `Job Controller`, to start the Reconciliation.

 #### Highlights in Errand controller